Skip to main content

 // ➔ 9

-The \lhd and \rhd operators can be used to apply a function to a single argument on the left or right respectively.
+With LaTeX, the \lhd and \rhd commands can be used to apply a function to a single argument on the left or right respectively.

 f\lhd g \lhd x